-The trashing of waivers also suffers from the same double standard that crops up whenever someone tries to change the foster care .
+The trashing of waivers also suffers from the same double standard that crops up whenever someone tries to change the foster care status quo.
 A few examples:

-A whole lot of studies of Intensive Family Preservation Services programs that follow the Homebuilders model find them , while a few studies of programs that don’t follow the model do not.
+A whole lot of studies of Intensive Family Preservation Services programs that follow the Homebuilders model find them safe and effective, while a few studies of programs that don’t follow the model do not.
 Critics focused only on the studies of programs that don’t follow the model.

-There are 26 studies of , and 25 find that it does not compromise child safety.
-But one finds that that it does, so critics – and accuse of bias!
-(In fact, the only study I know of to look at scholarly bias in child welfare suggests the bias goes in .)
+There are 26 studies of differential response, and 25 find that it does not compromise child safety.
+But one finds that that it does, so critics focus on that one – and accuse everyone else of bias!
+(In fact, the only study I know of to look at scholarly bias in child welfare suggests the bias goes in a very different direction.)

 And when one evaluation after another finds that waivers don’t compromise safety, critics focus on the one indicator from one evaluation that does.

 That pernicious double standard allows things like the appalling rate of abuse in foster care itself to go unchecked.

 We can’t measure how many Los Angeles children were saved from abuse in foster care itself by being sent home sooner.
 But given the number of studies that show abuse in one quarter to one third of foster homes (with a worse rate in institutions), it probably was a lot.